How Does FDIC Deposit Insurance Work With Bank Accounts?

 Your mattress now becomes your new place to stash your cash before finding a new bank.

-FDIC insurance avoids this problem from ever happening because it insures up to $250,000 of per account ownership type per depositor.
+FDIC insurance prevents this problem from happening because it insures up to $250,000 per account ownership type per depositor.

 Covered accounts include checking, savings, certificates of deposit, and money market accounts.